dojot/docs/source/ops_guide.rst

 User Management
 ---------------

-This section should describe the steps required to configure user roles and role permissions for the platform itself, as well as handle application authentication features.
+**TODO:** This section should describe the steps required to configure user roles and role permissions for the platform itself, as well as handle application authentication features.

 .. _resourceManagement: